Augustine Literacy Project Upstate South Carolina Board

 Ann joined the Augustine board in the Spring of 2010 and served as secretary and vice-chairman while on the board before being appointed Director.
 She trained as an Augustine tutor in the summer of 2010 and has tutored thirteen Augustine students.
 Ann is an Orton-Gillingham trained practitioner and tutored and taught math at Camperdown Academy for nine years.
 She retired from the classroom in 2021 and is excited to have the freedom to tutor with ALP again.

 Sandi Smith, Co-Executive Director

 Sandi joined the Augustine board in 2018 and trained as a tutor in 2016.
-She has a BA in Sociology, and an MBA in technology management.
+She has a BA in Sociology and an MBA in technology management.
 Her professional background includes project management, education data warehousing, reporting, and analysis.
-She is currently a private Orton-Gillingham tutor, and a candidate for Associate level membership in the AOGPE.
+She is currently a private Orton-Gillingham tutor.
+She is an Associate member of The Orton Gillingham Academy and a CERI Certified Structured Literacy Dyslexia Interventionist.
 Sandi is the mother of three school-aged children, one of whom is dyslexic.
 She understands that not all struggling readers are able to attend specialized schools and sees working with Augustine as an opportunity to give back to the community, change the lives of children, and break the cycle of poverty.

 Denise Ruby, Chairman

 Denise was elected to the Board in the summer of 2015 and trained as a tutor in July of the same year.
 Her professional background is in telecommunications working as a technical specialist and facilitator of training programs for AT&T and other client companies.
 As a working mother of two, she taught Sunday School, and was a leader in Girl Scouts for nine years and Cub Scouts for two years.
 Semi-retired, she is inspired by the program, results and leaders of the Augustine Project and motivated to make a difference, one child at a time.